-Yes, there are several homestays in Dzuluk, and for that matter in most of the villages in this route such as Gnathang (Nathang Valley), Padamchen, Dhupidara etc. Aritar, being a bigger town, also has many.
+Yes, there are several homestays in Dzuluk, and for that matter in most of the places in this route such as Gnathang (Nathang Valley), Padamchen, Dhupidara etc. Aritar, being a bigger town, also has many of them.

 Do I need Permits for Dzuluk and how to get it?

 Yes, the area is near the international border.
 So, Zuluk is a restricted area and you need to get permits before you go.
 However it is not that hard for the tourists.
 Permits can be obtained from Gangtok, or at times from the Rongli Police Station just after Aritar on the other side.